rideau-info.com

 STROLLING & HIKING

-Fresh air, exercise, historical viewscapes and nature are some of the reasons why recreational strolling is popular at Rideau Canal Lockstations.
-While enjoying the site, there are a few things to be aware of.
+Fresh air, exercise, nature and historical viewscapes are some of the reasons why recreational strolling is popular at Rideau Canal lockstations.
+While enjoying the site, there are a few things to be aware of:

-• Poison ivy is found in many habitats from woodlands to fields and can grow unabated in poorly tended areas such a roadsides or paths.
+• Poison ivy is found in many habitats, from woodlands to fields and can grow unabated in poorly tended areas such a roadsides or paths.
 Hikers should learn to recognize this plant in its various stages.
 An encounter can lead to minor discomfort or even to serious medical problems.
 Consult the web for excellent photos.
 Books on wildflowers and shrubs can also be helpful.
-Best of all, hike with someone who can identify the plant and work at recognizing it.
+Best of all, hike with someone who can identify the plant and work at recognizing it: ‘Leaves of three, let it be’

 • Sun exposure or dehydration is a risk in hot weather.
 Be sure to wear sun screen and drink plenty of water.